Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 There were many moments where I was starstruck, meeting such brave and courageous ExMuslims—ordinary people who had endured religious trauma and abuse and refused to be silenced, hidden, or cowered.
 None of them saw themselves as stars; they were simply human beings, supporting one another.
 All they wanted was to live free from persecution, threats, and violence.
 Like all of us, they just wanted to be their authentic selves, free to agree or disagree, to take up space and express themselves—whether through art, music, writing, spoken word, or videography.

-Time and time again, I saw the incredible humor and warmth of those attending.
+Time and time again, I saw the incredible humour and warmth of those attending.
 Whenever I mentioned it, people would say something similar: “Here, I can finally be myself.
 This is where I belong.
-It feels like family.â€
+It feels like family.”

 For many of us, including myself, it was the first time attending such an event.
 While there was plenty of art, music, and laughter, there were also tears of relief, sorrow, and joy.
 Many at the conference had been attending Celebrating Dissent since it began seventeen years ago.
 Among them were individuals who had been exiled from their homelands, forced to flee for their lives.
 Many had organised and fought alongside each other to reach safety.
 The deep bonds formed through their struggles were evident, and it was clear just how much this conference and its people mean to one another.

 The conference had a huge impact on my healing from religious trauma.
-I discovered I belong to a chosen family of activists who spoke my language of humanity, compassion and determination to unveil harmful irrational dogmas.
-Presently the influence and resources of religious institutions far outweigh that of ExMuslims and dissenters.
-Thus, this conference was an intense weekend where we were able to build, reinforce and showcase the work done by Ex Muslim organisations and activists over the years.
+I discovered I belong to a chosen family of activists who spoke my language of humanity, compassion, and determination to unveil harmful irrational dogmas.
+Presently, the influence and resources of religious institutions far outweigh those of ExMuslims and dissenters.
+Thus, this conference was an intense weekend where we were able to build, reinforce, and showcase the work done by ExMuslim organisations and activists over the years.

-Tribute to Shabana Rehman:
+Tribute to Shabana Rehman

 Although I never had the chance to meet Shabana Rehman, there was so much I learned about her at the conference that deeply resonated with me and has been incredibly helpful in my healing journey.
 A couple of key ideas I want to share come from her words, as we commemorated her life with both laughter and heartfelt reflections.